WASdev/ci.docker/websphere-liberty/static-topology/gen-plugin-cfg/README.md

 The plug-in configuration file is written to `<PATH_TO_USR>/servers/<SERVERNAME>/plugin-cfg.xml`.

+Note that the hostname and ports in the generated file will reflect those inside the container.
+These may need updating to reflect the values exposed externally and accessible by the web server.

 For the `websphere-liberty` image on Docker Hub, the command would be as follows:

    ```bash